bkniffler/flowzilla/docs/api/SKILL.md

 ### type

-Type is a string that is defined when calling ServiceDog.send.
+Type is a string that is defined when calling Flowzilla.run.

 ### value